ssekese1/jexpress/README.md

 ***Tip:*** The line ```all: "",``` isn't necessary.
 If a permission isn't set, it's assumed that that user level can't do anything.

+###Business Logic

+You can add some logic into your API by using Mongoose's [Middleware](http://mongoosejs.com/docs/middleware.html) and its [Validation](http://mongoosejs.com/docs/validation.html).
+There's lots of cool stuff you can do in Mongoose that'll Just Work (tm) in Jexpress.

 ###Using the API

 The URL format for the API is as follows: